usaid-cs/yesterday-i-learned/random.md

 1. Chinese USB chargers can be so cheap because they omit safety standards like the [UL 840](https://standardscatalog.ul.com/standards/en/standard_840_3).
 1. The American ounce (28.349523125g) is also the International Avoirdupois Ounce.
 1. Haddock has a meaty texture, and leaves a disgusting fishy aftertaste.
-1. You can calculate how much you need to invest into your retirement by reverse calculating from how much you want every month (no taxes for simplicity).
-Say you want $10k in passive income every month in whichever currency.
-A year of that is $120k, and if you say you get that much from a 5% capital growth per year, then your actual investment is 120k / 5% = 2.4M.
-So you will have to figure out how to get this 2.4M in 20 years.
-2.4M in 20 years is (interestingly enough) back to 120k per year.
-So unless you save 10k every month now, you aren't retiring.
 1. People with kids naturally have less time furthering their professional development.
 A natural cause for why young people fresh out of college are often, despite the lack of experience, better hires.
 1. "The golden rule No.1 is never buy [a] new flat for investment ...
 Investment on used flats do not have problem of sharp depreciation because they have been depreciated when investors bought them ...
 However, [buying new flats] is consumption but not investment."
 1. Beating your earnings estimates will still cause your stock price to drop if the data shows your market value is lower than the current price.